-When I ask my patients about exercise, they all say that they exercise.
-When I ask for details, they say they walk every day.
+When we ask our patients about exercise, they all say that they exercise.
+When we ask for details, they say they walk every day.

 If walking doesn’t increase your heart rate, it’s not exercise.
 You need to jog.
 I can’t tell you how many patients come in and say that they exercise, and when I inquire further, they say they walk every day.
 That is not exercise.
 That’s leisure.
 Some people are limited by back pain, knee pain, ankle pain and can’t walk.
 I recommend trying swimming or doing weight training.
 Weight training can also elevate your heart rate and it burns a lot more calories.

 When we say “exercise” we mean an activity that elevates your heart rate.
 You need to get your heart rate between 60-80% of your age predicted maximum.
 Your age predicted maximum heart rate is 220-age.
 If you are 20 years old, your age predicted maximum is 200.
 Sixty percent of that, is 120.
 So, a twenty year old needs to get their heart rate over 120.